 Because it differs county to county, property tax data is ridiculously hard to find online.
 Thankfully, our friends at RealtyTrac put together this great map that you can explore below.

-When you buy your home, you’ll have to option to manage these payments yourself, or have your mortgage servicer make the payments for you.
+When you buy your home, you’ll have to option to manage these payments yourself or have your mortgage services make the payments for you.
 Another quirk with property taxes – when they are due to be paid varies from county to county.